PyThaiNLP/pythainlp/docs/api/tag.rst

 Part-of-Speech (POS) tags, and Named Entity Recognition (NER) tag.

-For the POS tags, there are two set of tags including `Univerral Dependencies (UD) <https://universaldependencies.org/>`_ and ORCHID [Sornlertlamvanich_2000]_ POS tags.
+For the POS tags, there are two set of tags including `Universal Dependencies (UD) <https://universaldependencies.org/>`_ and ORCHID [Sornlertlamvanich_2000]_ POS tags.

-The following table shows the list of Part-of-Speech (POS) tags according to UD POS tags:
+The following table shows the list of Part-of-Speech (POS) tags according to Universal Dependencies (UD) POS tags:

 ============   ==========================   =============================
 Abbreviation   Part-of-Speech tag           Examples